DePaul vs. Creighton Women's Basketball Predictions & Picks - January 6

 DePaul Schedule Analysis

-- On December 5 versus the Green Bay Phoenix, who rank inside the top 50 (No. 28) in our computer rankings, the Blue Demons claimed their signature win of the season, a 68-64 victory at home.
+- The Blue Demons' signature win of the season came in a 68-64 victory on December 5 over the Green Bay Phoenix, who rank inside the top 50 (No. 28) in our computer rankings.

-- DePaul has two losses against Quadrant 2 teams, tied for the 50th-most in the nation.
+- DePaul has two losses against Quadrant 2 teams, tied for the 49th-most in the nation.

 Get tickets for any college basketball game this season at Ticketmaster!